Himanshu7042/TaskMgmt/Readme.md

-# Task Manager - Django Assignment
+# Task Manager - Django

 A professional, multi-user task manager built with **Django 5.2.17** and **Python 3.11+**, backed by **MySQL**.